CameronLonsdale/CameronLonsdale.github.io/_posts/2019-03-25-how-does-docker-work.markdown

 The engine is still responsible for a variety of tasks, like interacting with [image registries](https://github.com/moby/moby/tree/a3eda72f71962cbe413795fcf496d63aa8f15a7a/distribution) and setting up directories on the [file system](https://github.com/moby/moby/blob/a3eda72f71962cbe413795fcf496d63aa8f15a7a/daemon/daemon.go#L1204) for use by containers.
 The default driver will union mount an image to a directory inside of <code class="inline-highlight">/var/lib/docker/overlay2/</code>.

 It is no longer responsible for managing the life cycle of running containers.
 As the project grew, the decision was made to split off container supervision into a separate project called _containerd_.
+This way, the docker daemon can continue to innovate without concern of breaking the runtime implementation.

 Although [docker/engine](https://github.com/docker/engine) is forked from moby/moby, allowing for possible code divergence, they share the same commit tree to date.